These rankings are tragic because drowning is the most preventable accidental injury

 A child under 30 lbs. can drown in 20 seconds.

-It takes less than 1/2 cup of water in the lungs or in 1 since of water for a child to drown.
+It takes less than 1/2 cup of water in the lungs for a child to drown.

 A young child can drown as a result of the startle reflex which causes them to gasp after falling into the water.